Do you have the right commercial team for a successful expansion?

 The key to successfully expanding your independent hotel group is by setting up the commercial team for expansion.
 Some roles can support an extra hotel, while a new hotel also needs dedicated commercial functions, such as sales, to build healthy revenue.

-Many hotels had grand expansion plans before the outbreak of the pandemic.
-Hotel companies paused or canceled these plans for many reasons, such as lack of financing and an uncertain outlook for travel and tourism.
+Many hotels had grand expansion plans before the pandemic.
+Hotel companies paused or canceled these plans for many reasons, such as a lack of financing and an uncertain outlook for travel and tourism.
 Financially strong hotel companies have also seized the opportunity to acquire distressed properties in good locations with an expected recovery after the pandemic.
-The few investments have been about real estate during the pandemic and improving the physical guest experience, like contactless solutions.
+The few investments have been in real estate during the pandemic and in improving the physical guest experience, such as contactless solutions.
 Some independent hotel groups have invested in room refurbishments and renovations of the lobby and F&B outlets.

 Very few small independent hotel groups have invested in their commercial teams and commercial activities to prepare for the recovery.
-Most hotels brook up their commercial organizations by laying off marketing, sales, and revenue roles.
-Without a commercial team, it will take a long time to recover from the impact of the pandemic.
+Most hotels break up their commercial operations by separating marketing, sales, and revenue roles.
+Without a commercial team, it will take a long time to recover from the pandemic's impact.

 Recovery comes first